Dirt track racing: Late model

 The expense for these cars is significant.
 The cost for one complete race-ready late model is around $70,000.
 There is also cheaper equipment and parts that can be purchased, but staying competitive is much more expensive.
 To get the frame (chassis) and parts all new without the transmission and motor is around 20,000 to 30,000 dollars depending on the quality and from which manufacturer the chassis comes.
-The top manufacturers around the country include Rocket, Sweet-Bloomquist, Club 29, Longhorn, MB Customs, Black Diamond Racecars, GRT, Warrior, Barry Wright Racecars, Rayburn, MasterSbilt, Krypnonite, Domination chassis, and Schwartz Race Cars.
+The top manufacturers around the country include Rocket, Sweet-Bloomquist, Club 29, Longhorn, MB Customs, Black Diamond Racecars, GRT, Warrior, Barry Wright Racecars, Rayburn, MasterSbilt, Kryptonite, Domination chassis, and Schwartz Race Cars.
 The engines for these cars are around 850 horsepower and can cost up to 40,000 dollars.
 Motor builders include Hatfield Racing, Jay Dickens Racing Engines, Durham Racing Engines, Cornett Racing Engines, Sheered Engine Development, Gaerte Racing Engines, Clements Racing Engines, Custom Racing Engines, Vic Hill Racing Engines and Pro Power Engines.

 Most racing series and special events offer different motor options with the use of different total vehicle weights to create an even playing field: